Panama Canal: Donald Trump comments and reactions

+In a 7 January 2025 press conference, Trump vowed to gain control of the Panama Canal.
+He refused to rule out economic and military action against Panama to seize control of the canal, to secure what he called US "economic security."
+He reiterated his intent to take back control of the canal in his inaugural address on 20 January.

+On 5 February, the United States Department of State posted on Twitter that the Panama Canal would no longer be charging United States government vessels to cross.
+President Mulino called this an "intolerable" falsehood, and Secretary of State Marco Rubio (who had departed Panama a few days earlier) had to correct the announcement, saying he "expects" Panama to begin doing so in return for the Torrijos–Carter Treaties' guarantee of US military protection in the event of an attack on the canal.

+On 5 March 2025, the American investment company BlackRock announced that a consortium, including also Global Infrastructure Partners and Terminal Investment Limited, would buy CK Hutchison's 80% holding in Hutchison Port Holdings, which owns ports at either end of the canal.
+According to The New York Times, the Hong Kong-based Li family felt "under political pressure to exit the ports business"; discussions with BlackRock about the Panama Canal had begun only a few weeks prior, coinciding with the beginning of the Trump administration.

 Canal

 Layout

 While globally the Atlantic Ocean is east of the isthmus and the Pacific is west, the general direction of the canal passage from the Atlantic to the Pacific is from northwest to southeast, because of the shape of the isthmus at the point the canal occupies.
 The Bridge of the Americas (Puente de las Américas) at the Pacific side is about a third of a degree east of the Colón end on the Atlantic side.
 Still, in formal nautical communications, the simplified directions "southbound" and "northbound" are used.

 The canal consists of artificial lakes, several improved and artificial channels, and three sets of locks.
-An additional artificial lake, Alajuela Lake (known during the American era as Madden Lake), acts as a reservoir for the canal.
+An additional artificial lake, Alajuela Lake (known during the American administration as Madden Lake), acts as a reservoir for the canal.
 The layout of the canal as seen by a ship passing from the Atlantic to the Pacific is: